aqeeph/Aqeeph/README.md

 # Project objectives

-Gathering all the projects I have developed under this project Creating a library from the codes I have developed Avoiding writing the same codes in different projects unnecessarily because the code I have tried to write may have been written in another project
+##Gathering all the projects I have developed under this project

+##Creating a library from the codes I have developed

+##Avoiding unnecessary code duplication within the entire project and between projects

-Avoiding unnecessary code repetition in all projects Organizing project backups
+##Organizing project backups

-Creating maven projects to make project dependencies globally available and updateable Performing version control operations
+##Creating maven projects to make project dependencies globally accessible and updatable

-Making backups on the internet against hardware problems Backup of data in case of accidental, sabotage or hardware deletion
+##Performing version control operations over the internet backup against hardware problems

+##Backing up data in case of accident, sabotage or hardware failure

+##To be able to quickly install from backups in case of selling existing hardware or purchasing new hardware